alessandromagrini/feVAR/README.md

 library(devtools)
 install_github("alessandromagrini/feVAR")
 ```
-More details on the methodology can be found in the manual of the package.

 Some examples of use of the package are reported below.
+Please see the manual of the package for more details on the user functions and on the methodology.

 For any request or feedback, please write to <alessandro.magrini@unifi.it> (Alessandro Magrini)
 _________________________________________________________________